micropython/micropython/docs/design_guide.rst

     @property
     def temperature(self):
         """
-        The current temperature in degrees Celcius. (read-only)
+        The current temperature in degrees Celsius. (read-only)

         The device may require calibration to get accurate readings.
         """